 As described above, the Company shares liability with Voyix for certain investigatory and remedial activities, and related litigation, at formerly owned or operated facilities, to comply, or to determine compliance, with environmental laws (the "Shared Environmental Matters").
-Pursuant to the Separation and Distribution Agreement, the Company and Voyix share equally costs and liabilities with respect to the Shared Environmental Matters to the extent Voyix's annual costs, net of any insurance proceeds and third party payments actually received, exceed \$15 million.
+Pursuant to the Separation and Distribution Agreement, the Company and Voyix share equally costs and liabilities with respect to the Shared Environmental Matters to the extent Voyix's annual costs, net of any insurance proceeds and third-party payments actually received, exceed \$15 million.
 Under the Separation and Distribution Agreement, Voyix will notify the Company by December 1 each calendar year of the estimated costs for the Shared Environmental Matters it will incur each quarter of the following calendar year pursuant to which the Company will make quarterly payments to Voyix of any required contribution.
 The Company's payments are subject to upward or downward adjustment after Voyix provides a final quarterly accounting of the actual costs.
-As of June 30, 2024, Voyix estimated that the Company's contribution for Shared Environmental Matters in 2024 may be approximately \$2 million, payable in the third quarter of 2024.
-The Company evaluated the estimate in accordance with ASC 450, Contingencies, and concluded that, as of June 30, 2024, a loss of up to \$2 million is reasonably possible, but not probable and, therefore, no accrual has been recorded.
+As of September 30, 2024, Voyix estimated that the Company's contribution for Shared Environmental Matters in 2024 will be approximately \$2 million, to be paid in the fourth quarter of 2024.
+The Company evaluated the estimate in accordance with ASC 450, Contingencies, and concluded that, as of September 30, 2024, a loss of up to \$2 million is probable and, therefore, recorded an accrual for this amount.